-Some prisoners are looking to skeem for money and are out to manipulate whomever they can to achieve this, while others are genuinely looking for friendships, relationships or just someone on the outside to show them a little attention.
-Although it's impossible to truly know what's going on inside of a persons head until you get to know them, I do believe that reading a prisoners' stories, articles, and poems, or seeing a piece of artwork created by them will have it's advantages; it should be a great benefit for those of you who want to correspond with a prisoner.
+Some prisoners are looking to skeem for money and are out to manipulate whomever they can, to achieve this, while others are genuinely looking for friendships, relationships or just someone on the outside to show them a little attention.
+Although it's impossible to truly know what's going on inside a person's head until you get to know them, I do believe that reading a prisoners' stories, articles, and poems, or seeing a piece of artwork created by them will have its advantages; it should be a great benefit for those of you who want to correspond with a prisoner.
 Knowing what to look out for along with common knowledge can save yourself money, heartache and a headache in the long run.

 The Federal Law Enforcement And Security Arm Of The U.S. Postal Service released this statement regarding Prison Penpal Money Order Scams.
 "Singles in search of romance are increasingly turning to personal ads.
 But so are criminals looking for an easy mark.
 Prisoners' personal ads have proliferated in recent years, and some prisoners may be looking for genuine contact with life outside their prison walls.
 However, many ads placed by prisoners are part of a sophisticated...
 Read more.

-We at HotShotInmates.com provide services which helps towards the war on recidivism and working consistantly trying to ease the minds of inmates while planting the seed of hope to fight against this vicious cycle.
+We at HotShotInmates.com provide services which helps towards the war on recidivism and working consistently trying to ease the minds of inmates while planting the seed of hope to fight against this vicious cycle.